Duckman: Production

-The series consists of 70 episodes that aired on Saturday nights from 1994 to 1997 on the USA Network.
-It later reran on Comedy Central in the United States from 2000 to 2006.
-In Spain, it aired on Canal+ in the 90s and on Cartoon Network alongside The Critic through a nightly block aimed at adults in the early 2000s, with dubbing made in that country.
+The series consists of 70 episodes that aired on Saturday nights from 1994 to 1997 at 10:30 PM and later 10:00 PM on the USA Network.
+It later reran on Comedy Central from 2000 to 2006.
+In Spain, it aired on Canal+ in the 1990s and on Cartoon Network from 2000 to 2001 through a nightly block aimed at adults, vaguely as a pre-beta to Adult Swim, both times alongside The Critic.
 In the United Kingdom, it aired on Sky 1 and BBC Two, and in Canada, it is a former program on MTV2 and Teletoon.
 The initial showrunners were Peck, Reno and Osborn, and the show was produced in association with Paramount Network Television.
 Klasky Csupo animated and produced the show; around the same time, they were also producing Aaahh!!!
 Real Monsters on Nickelodeon.
 In later years, the show running duties went to David Misch and Michael Markowitz.
 Creator and executive producer Everett Peck was with the show for its entire run.
 Producer Gene Laufenberg was with the show for most of its run.
 Scott Wilk and Todd Yvega created original music for the series, including the theme.
-The first season also featured excerpts from Frank Zappa's published catalog (Frank Zappa died several months prior to this series' premiere).
+The first season also featured music from Frank Zappa's published catalog (Zappa died several months prior to this series' premiere).